Echinaster varicolorMulti-coloured seastar

 One of the largest and most colourful species found along the southern Western Australian coast.
-It has long arms, a reddish brown colour and black spots regularly arranged over the upper surface.
+It has long arms, a reddish brown colour and black spots regularly arranged over the upper surface, although the base colour and size and density of the spots are highly variable.
 The species is occasionally seen by divers but is not common.

 Max Size: 22 cm